nwlandry/nwlandry.github.io/_portfolio/world_cup.md

 <iframe src="/portfolio/womens_world_cup_2019.html" frameborder="0" scrolling="no" width="900" height="700"></iframe>

 This covers 52 matches: 36 matches in group play and 16 matches in the knockout stage.

-You can also check out my Github [project][3] to use the GUI to analyze other datasets in this format.

 [1]: https://webwebpage.github.io/